 Top picks

-Best best collaborative writing tools
+Best collaborative writing tools

 Docs wins because people already have accounts and know the UI.